eclipse-iofog/iofogctl/docs/md/iofogctl_attach.md

 ## iofogctl attach

-Attach an existing ioFog resource to Control Plane
+Attach one ioFog resource to another

 ### Synopsis

-Attach an existing ioFog resource to Control Plane.
+Attach one ioFog resource to another.

 ### Examples